Tesla is putting ‘self-driving’ in the hands of drivers amid criticism the tech is not ready

 He said Tesla risks giving users an exaggerated impression of the cars’ capabilities with the over-the-air updates, various iterations of Autopilot and “Full Self-Driving” marketing.

 “It requires you to be very educated to be able to parse these things,” he said.
-“I would say I can definitely see how someone might think that Autopilot did more than it did … as they’re rolling out these new features.
+“I would say I can definitely see how someone might think that Autopilot did more than it did … as they’re rolling out these new features."

 Tesla owners are no stranger to the challenges, observing how new and previous unpredicted sights can leave their cars confused.